Kiersten lives in New Orleans, LA and graduated with her masters degree in Ecology and Evolutionary Biology from Tulane University in 2019.

-Kiersten is (nearly!) a Louisiana Master Naturalist and regularly volunteers with local community gardens and nonprofits to help restore critical ecosystems along the Gulf Coast.
+Kiersten is a certified Louisiana Master Naturalist and regularly volunteers with local community gardens and nonprofits to help restore critical ecosystems along the Gulf Coast.

-4.7 out of 5 (26 experiences)
+4.7 out of 5 (37 experiences)

-About Cut Leaf Philodendron
+About Philodendron Xanadu

 Also known as

-How to care for Cut Leaf Philodendron
+How to care for Philodendron Xanadu

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Place it less than 6 feet from a south-facing window to ensure it receives enough light to survive 💪.
+Place it less than 3 feet from a south-facing window to maximize the potential for growth.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.